waph-team16/waph-teamproject/README.md

 ## Use-Case Realization

 In this Sprint-0 we a focusing on groundwork for out team project by configuring HTTPS , database and github repositories.
 As part of Login system migration from lab3 and lab4 to Mini project.
-We deployed our login application related files like form.php , index.php , logout.php into our new setup  and tested it
+We deployed our login application related files like form.php , index.php , logout.php into our new setup  and tested it.

+The Screenshots for the testing of login system is given in demo section.

 ## Database